Why We Can’t Recommend Porcelain Countertops

-You will want to make sure that A: your installer has direct experience with porcelain and B: they have a replacement policy for broken slabs.
-The larger slabs and thinner material, along with the rigidity of porcelain make it fragile during installation, slabs often crack, or break entirely.
+The larger slabs and thinner material, along with the rigidity of porcelain make it fragile during installation.
+Slabs often crack or break entirely.
 It is difficult to cut, requiring special tools and considerable skill to get clean, chip-free seams.
 Seams can also be hard to finish.

 Limited Edge Options

 With solid natural stone or quartz composite countertops, the edge options are almost limitless.
 With porcelain, there are currently two: square, or mitered.
 If you prefer round over, or ogee cuts, you’ll want to investigate other products.

 In most cases, porcelain is about the same or a little more than granite, and about the same as quartz.
 Since it hasn’t been used as a countertop that long, longevity is still to be determined.